directus/directus/.changeset/strange-peaches-heal.md

 "@directus/api": patch
 ---

-Flushed cache when applying diff
+Ensured all caches are flushed when applying diff